WyZEU/RiverClient/README.md

 # 🌊 River Client

+*(do i remove the wave emoji? from the title)*
-A Fabric client for Minecraft Java, plus the Windows launcher that installs and runs it.
-Made by WyZ_EU.
+A Fabric client for Minecraft Java.
+- Made by WyZ_EU.

 Downloads: **https://riverclient.xyz**